 AB 2775 – Professional Cosmetic Labeling

 California AB-2775 requires that all cosmetics that are “for professional use only” have the ingredient declaration on them, just like all other cosmetics.

-The current federal regulations for cosmetic labeling apply only to products that are intended for “household” use (which means they are purchased by a consumer and are used up.
+The current federal regulations for cosmetic labeling apply only to products that are intended for “household” use (which means they are purchased by a consumer and are used up).
 Professional products, since they aren’t sold to the end user for use in the home, don’t have the same requirements.
-Except, now, in California.
+Except, now, in California they do.

 The law goes into effect on July 1, 2020.
 Violation of the law is a crime.
 There are no exemptions for small cosmetic manufacturers.

 If you make cosmetics for “professional use only” AND those products are sold in California AND you don’t have the ingredients declared on the label, you will need to update your labels to include complete ingredient declaration before July 1, 2020.

 The current federal regulations for cosmetic product labeling say that no state can establish any cosemtic labeling requirements that are different from, or in addition to, the federal laws.
 So, there’s a possibility that a lawsuit or other legal action will hold off implementation of the law.